codingitforward/fellowship2021/README.md

 **Helen Chung** is a recent graduate of the University of California, San Diego, where she received her Bachelor's degree in Data Science and Political Science.
 This summer, she worked with the Office of Prices and Living Conditions (OPLC) at the Bureau of Labor Statistics (BLS) on their Data Lakes Pilot Program.
 During her time with BLS, she used cloud-based services to develop a data pipeline automating the process of acquiring and processing alternative price data used by programs producing Principal Federal Economic Indicators. | [Presentation](Helen_Chung.pdf)

 **Ifraz Ahmed** is in his final semester of graduate school at the University of Houston where he will obtain a Master of Science in Business Analytics.
 This summer, he worked at the Internal Revenue Service with the Small Business/Self Employed Research team to implement an R front end for Apache Spark.
 He was responsible for creating the SparkR environment, connecting to Hadoop, and performing ETL on the dataset.
-This project will make the team’s current workflow faster, more reliable, and more scalable.
+This project will make the team’s current workflow faster, more reliable, and more scalable. | [Presentation](Ifraz_Ahmed.pdf)

 **Jacob Cuomo** is a rising senior at Middle Tennessee State University studying Computer Science, Mathematics, and Data Science.
 This summer, he worked as a Software Engineering Fellow at the General Services Administration Technology Transformation Service, working on the “Contact Elected Officials” page on the USA.gov website to make it easier for people to find their local elected officials while staying on the USA.gov website.
 This work is scheduled to launch on USA.gov in the near future. | [Presentation](Charlie_Liu_Jacob_Cuomo.pdf)

 **Jake Tompkins** is a second-year master’s student at the University of California, Los Angeles studying Library and Information Science.
 This summer, he worked as a Design Fellow at the Internal Revenue Service (IRS), where he helped design a new process for submitting Form 911, a critical form used by taxpayers to request assistance from Taxpayer Advocate Services (TAS) if they are experiencing a systemic issue that can’t be resolved through normal channels.
 Previously, Form 911 was in a PDF format and required a taxpayer to print, fill out, scan, and fax/mail it to a TAS office.
 Jake created an expanded qualifier tool that helps ensure a taxpayer meets the criteria for Form 911 and built a new form in HTML that can be submitted electronically on a desktop computer or mobile device directly on the TAS website. | [Presentation](Jake_Tompkins.pdf)

-**James Scharf**
+**James Scharf** is a first-year master's student at Johns Hopkins University studying Computer Science.

 **Jane Boettcher** is a second-year master’s student at Stanford University studying Computer Science.
 This summer, she worked at the U.S. Census Bureau as a Data Science Fellow supporting the Criminal Justice Administrative Records System (CJARS), a nationally integrated repository of data following individuals through the criminal justice system.
 CJARS reports allow agencies, who provide data, to evaluate their data in a larger context and ensure the project is nationally representative.
 Jane developed an automatic statistical report generator for CJARS, making it easier for reports to be produced.